isomerpages/bca-buildsg/_our-stories/Interviews/The Building Guardian.md

 in mind, almost like treating the facilities as one's second home.
 One would also need good interpersonal skills to collaborate effectively with key stakeholders.</p>
-<p>My prior background in healthcare operations greatlly facilitated my transition
+<p>My prior background in healthcare operations greatly facilitated my transition
 to facilities management, and through regular upskilling, I get to hone my expertise.</p>
 <p><strong>Q: What makes facilities management “smart”?</strong>